RSS

-Pioneer DJM-400 2 Channel Beat Loop Mixer with Effects English
+Pioneer DJM-400 2 Channel Beat Loop Mixer with Effects

 The Pioneer DJM-400 offers a host of beat effects and an in-loop sampler that offers a new level of flair for creative remixing.
 Built around the same digital processing technology and high quality components used in Pioneer’s DJM-1000, the new unit is a reliable and robust performer with exceptional audio quality.